 This may have all seemed self explanatory or maybe it didn’t, but believe me, once I put a little effort into understanding the diacritical markings I felt much more certain about my Sanskrit pronunciation and wondered how anyone gets by without them.
 Actually, I can tell you how.
 They mispronounce things a lot!

-- lexilogos.com The Lexilogos site makes typing the diacritical markings way less daunting of a task.
+- lexilogos.com - The Lexilogos site makes the task of typing the diacritical markings way less daunting.
 I keep this link bookmarked in my browser.